Macrocytic Anemias

 - Drugs

-- A patient has a slightly increased mean cell volume (MCV), along with an elevated red cell distribution width (RDW).
+- A patient has a slightly increased MCV, along with an elevated RDW.
 Based on this information alone, which of the following statements is true?

 - Which of the following are known to cause non-megaloblastic macrocytic anemia?